linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

  PPP income levels are from the Penn World Tables, mark 5.6.
 Available on the worldwide web page of the National Bureau of Economic Research. a.
 Average across countries.
 Set of countries and observation year vary, based on data availability.
 Averages for life
 Expectancy includes 141 countries in 1970 and 131 in 1995;
 Forliteracy, 86 in 1970 and 108 in 1990;
 and for income.
-20 countries in both 1970 and 1990. b.Life expectancy at birth c.Percent of population fifteen years and older d.Mean of poorest fifth.
-1985 dollars, converted at PPP exchange rates e.1976 for Indonesia, 1965 for Korea and the Philippines, and 1969 for Thailand. f.1988 for Korea and the Philippines, 1989 for Malaysia, and 1992 for Thailand.
+20 countries in both 1970 and 1990. b.Life expectancy $\$a_t$$ birth
+c.Percent of population fifteen years and older d.Mean of poorest fifth.
+1985 dollars, converted $\$a_t$$ PPP exchange rates e.1976 for Indonesia, 1965 for Korea and the Philippines, and 1969 for Thailand. f.1988 for Korea and the Philippines, 1989 for Malaysia, and 1992 for Thailand.

 # Origins of the East Asian Financial Crisis

 Table 5.
 Debt to Foreign Banks and Foreign Exchange Reserves, Selected Crisis Countries, 1995-97 Billions of dollars$$\begin{array}{ | c | c | c | c | c | c | c | c | }
 \hline
 Year and country & Debt by sector & Short-term debt & Reserves & Ratio: short-term debt-to-reserves \\